 In honor of Martin Luther King Day, we revisit this column from Richard Press, which originally ran in 2013 and was updated in 2018 with an extended version of the story and a new photo of his father, pictured later in life, standing in front of the very rack from which he was honored to bequeath a necktie to the civil rights icon.

 * * *

-Wolfing down cheeseburgers, fries and chocolate milk shakes at the narrow sandwich counter, King suggested, “Mr. Press, how about taking a visiting preacher on a tour of J. Press?”
+After both men made short work of the cheeseburgers, fries, and chocolate milkshakes at the narrow sandwich counter, Dr. King suggested, “How about taking a visiting preacher on a tour of J. Press?”

 My dad often spoke of how Dr. King closely and curiously examined the hundreds of ties strewn along the open counter, picking up reps, ancient madders, and wool challis and asking about the history of each and how they should be worn.
 Interrupting his visitor’s line of questioning, dad chose a midnight blue emblematic tie with crests from one of the Yale colleges and folded it into a long narrow tie bag emblazoned with J. Press’ circular logo.

 “It’s on me,” he told King.
 “But you’ve got to promise me you’ll wear the tie and show the bag.”

 Several years later, my father and Dr. King happened to meet by chance at the airport in San Juan, Puerto Rico.
 Taking a chance that the recent Nobel Laureate would recall the night at the Doodle as clearly as he did, my dad quickly made his way over to the civil rights leader.

 “Dr. King, you may not remember me,” my father began.
 Martin Luther King jumped in without missing a beat.

 “You’re Paul Press, Bob Goldberg’s friend from New Haven,” interrupted Dr. King.
 “Don’t worry, Mr. Press, I still wear the tie, but I threw out the bag.” — RICHARD PRESS